Suvansh-7harma/Weather_app/README.md

 Developed by Suvansh sharma.

 🌟 Enjoy using the Weather App!
 If you find it useful, don't forget to give it a ⭐ on GitHub.
+Learning from the Project:

+Implemented real-time data fetching using an API.
+Enhanced user experience with suggestions and editable fields.
+Future Improvements:

+Add more detailed weather forecasts (e.g., hourly and weekly).
+Integrate additional weather metrics (e.g., humidity, wind speed).
+Optimize the app's performance for larger datasets.